Skip to content

 Watering planned and/or delivered in partnership with Traditional Owners to support Aboriginal cultural values and uses

-In the Wimmera system, Wimmera CMA and the Barengi Gadjin Land Council, on behalf of the Wotjobaluk Nations, work in partnership to provide Aboriginal environmental outcomes at Ranch Billabong.
-The delivery of water for the environment at Ranch Billabong aims to return to a more natural flooding regime, restore indigenous plant species (such as old man weed and sneezeweed) and animal habitats, control selected weed species and improve the site’s amenity and suitability for gatherings and events (such as earth oven and bark canoe recreations).
+In the Wimmera system, the Wimmera CMA and Barengi Gadjin Land Council work in partnership to support cultural values at Ranch Billabong.
+The delivery of water for the environment at Ranch Billabong aims to provide a more-natural flooding regime, restore indigenous plant species (such as old man weed and sneezeweed) and animal habitats, control selected weed species, and improve amenity and suitability for gatherings and events (such as earth oven and bark canoe cultural activities).

-Water for the environment has been delivered to Ranch Billabong in each of the last four years: 2018, 2019, 2020 and 2021.
-Notable ecological enhancements at the site include improved water quality and vegetation condition, consistent with the aspirations of the Traditional Owners.
+Water for the environment was delivered to Ranch Billabong in 2018, 2019, 2020, and 2021.
+In 2022, Ranch Billabong was filled naturally by flooding.
+Watering over the last five years has improved water quality and vegetation condition, consistent with the cultural objectives of the Traditional Owners.
 The Barengi Gadjin Land Council manages the site and has controlled weed species and enhanced accessibility by building walking tracks and culvert crossings around the billabong.
-More projects are planned for the future.
-Following on from this work, Wimmera CMA and Barengi Gadjin Land Council will continue to work together to deliver environmental water.
+In 2022, jetty construction commenced but was interrupted due to flooding.

 Social, recreational and economic values and uses

-In planning the potential watering actions in Table 4.3.1, Wimmera CMA considered how environmental flows could support values and uses, including:
+In planning the potential environmental watering actions in Table 4.3.1, the Wimmera CMA considered how environmental flows could support values and uses, including:

-• community events and tourism (such as fishing competitions at Dimboola, Jeparit and Horsham; Dimboola [rowing] Regatta; Kannamaroo Festival at Horsham, Wimmera River Duck Race; Wimmera River Park Run; Peter Taylor Memorial Barefoot Water Ski Tournament and Night Jump at Dimboola; and supporting small business, including chartered river cruises, pop- up food vendor caravans and general visitation)
+• Community events and tourism such as fishing competitions at Dimboola, Jeparit, and Horsham; rowing at Dimboola; Kannamaroo Festival at Horsham, Wimmera River Duck Race; Wimmera River Park Run; Peter Taylor Memorial Barefoot Water Ski Tournament and Night Jump at Dimboola; and supporting small business, including chartered river cruises, pop-up food vendor caravans, and general visitation

-• socioeconomic benefits (such as for diverters for irrigation, stock needs and domestic use: water levels and water quality can rely on the delivery of water for the environment, particularly in summer).
+• Socioeconomic benefits such as for diverters for irrigation, stock needs, and domestic use: water levels and water quality, which can rely on the delivery of water for the environment, particularly in summer, and associated tourism events

 Fishing icon